agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 ### Labels

-Since there is an ops team handling spam, I have historic examples of bad behavior which I can use as positive labels.[^positive_labels] If there aren't enough I can use tricks to try to expand my labels, for example looking at IP address or devices that are associated with spammers and labeling other
+Since there is an ops team handling spam, I have historical examples of bad behavior which I can use as positive labels.[^positive_labels] If there aren't enough I can use tricks to try to expand my labels, for example looking at IP address or devices that are associated with spammers and labeling other